-Red Hat encourages all candidates for the Red Hat Certificate of Expertise in JBoss Camel Development Exam to consider taking the Camel Development with Red Hat JBoss Fuse (JB421) course.
+Red Hat encourages all candidates for the Red Hat Certificate of Expertise in JBoss Camel Development Exam to consider taking the Red Hat JBoss Fuse Camel Development (JB421) course.
 Attendance in this class is not required, so one can choose to take just the exam.

 While attending Red Hat classes can be an important part of one's preparation to take exams, attending classes does not guarantee success on the exam.
 Previous experience, practice, and native aptitude are also important determinants of success.

 This exam is a performance-based evaluation of the candidate's Camel development skills and knowledge.
 Candidates perform tasks associated with the development and maintenance of enterprise intragration patterns using Red Hat JBoss Fuse.
 Performance-based testing means that candidates must perform tasks similar to what they perform on the job.